HERNIA

 Hernia and Diastasis Surgery can be performed on an outpatient basis.

-To make an appointment with Dr. Bruto Randone, an ENGLISH SPEAKING General, Visceral and Digestive Surgeon, at the Clinique Internationale du Parc Monceau, 21 Rue de Chazelles, 75017 Paris, France, or at the Clinique Bizet, 23 Rue Georges Bizet, 75116 Paris, France, or at the Clinique Saint Germain, 12 Rue Baronne Gérard, 78100 Saint-Germain-en-Laye, France, click on Contact.
+To make an appointment with Dr. Bruto Randone, an ENGLISH SPEAKING General, Visceral and Digestive Surgeon, at the Clinique Internationale du Parc Monceau, 21 Rue de Chazelles, 75017 Paris, France, or at the Clinique Bizet, 23 Rue Georges Bizet, 75116 Paris, France, click on Contact.